ValKmjolnir/Nasal-Interpreter/README.md

 > mkdir build && cd build
 >
-> cmake .. -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 17 2022"
+> cmake ..
 >
-> MSBuild.exe nasal.sln /p:Configuration=Release /p:Platform=x64
+> cmake --build . --config Release -j 6

 You may also open the [__CMakeLists.txt__](./CMakeLists.txt) as a project directly in Visual Studio.
 See [__Build Nasal-Interpreter on Windows__](./doc/windows-build.md) for more details.